RTEMS/rtems-docs/eng/req/items.rst

     the test action loop body before the test pre-condition preparations.

 test-setup
-    The attribute value shall be an
+    The attribute value shall be a :ref:`SpecTypeTestSupportMethod`.
-    :ref:`SpecTypeActionRequirementTestFixtureMethod`.

 test-stop
-    The attribute value shall be an
+    The attribute value shall be a :ref:`SpecTypeTestSupportMethod`.
-    :ref:`SpecTypeActionRequirementTestFixtureMethod`.

 test-support
     The attribute value shall be an optional string.
 If the value is present,